zachwaffle4/road-runner-quickstart/PinpointFix.md

 As `PinpointLocalizer` will now give values in inches during both tuning and operation, changing this value will cause the tuners to fail.

+On line 248, make sure that you construct your `PinpointLocalizer` using `localizer = new PinpointLocalizer(hardwareMap, pose)`; there is no more `inPerTick` argument.

 ## TuningOpModes

 Replace your `TuningOpModes` class with